Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

 # Getting started

-This guide explains how to run the first test in the Woke testing framework.
+This guide explains how to run the first test in Woke development and testing framework.

 !!! warning "Important"
     Before getting started, make sure to have the latest version of a development chain installed.